admiralbolt/talks/cornhacks2020/assets/rough_script.md

 **may** get different results.
 It's also a little hard to tell by these are double equals signs, The css smushes them together for some reason.

-JS STUFF
+## JS STUFF

 So as demonstrated, there are a lot of times when the language doesn't behave in ways that you expect.
 Sure the language has some quirks, but does that necessarily make the language bad?
 Well if you're asking me I'm gonna say yeah, it sucks.

 I'm not alone in my opinion though, the language is almost universally hated.
 Despite being disliked, it's still the most popular language in the world.
-I've always wondered how?
-It seems like new languages pop up like crazy, so why hasn't javascript had a real competitor in the past 25 years?
+I've always wondered how is a language so bad, so popular?
 The answer is unfortunately not that satisfying, but nonetheless let's go back in time to where it all began.

 The year is 1995.
 Netscape Communicator is the most popular browser currently, and the founder of Netscape, Mark Andreesan had a big idea for what the future of the internet should be.
 He